 Money-saving tips for your trip to Sydney

-Learn how to take advantage of Sydney’s public transport caps.
+Learn how to use Sydney’s public transport caps

-Nitha, who writes at The Trailing Mom, managed to get her head around the Opal card and public transport in Sydney and offers her advice.
+Nitha, who writes at The Trailing Mom, managed to get her head around the Opal system and public transport in Sydney and offers her advice.

-“Sydney is a hot destination for backpackers, and even though the living expenses in Sydney are on the higher side, backpacking is not uncommon here.
-With a little bit of planning and understanding of the services available, you can cover Sydney’s top attractions pretty easily by public transport.
+“Sydney is a popular destination for backpackers, and even though the living expenses in Sydney are on the higher side, backpacking is not uncommon here.
+With a little planning and understanding of the services available, you can cover Sydney’s top attractions pretty easily by public transport.

 Sydney’s public transport system is well organised and user-friendly.
-It consists of a network of trains, buses, ferries and light rail.
-Ticketing is by a smart system called Opal which seems complicated by really is not.
+It consists of trains, buses, ferries and light rail.
+Ticketing is by a smart system called Opal, which seems complicated by really is not.
 You can add value to your Opal card and then use it to tap on & tap off at any public transport in the network.

-The Opal Card offers amazing travel benefits among them; the Sunday Travel Cap is the most beneficial.
-On weekends, you have unlimited access to Sydney public transport services for a maximum of AUD 8.05 per person.
-That means you can comfortably travel all day on Sydney trains, buses, light rail and ferry services for just 8.05 AUD, which is an absolute bargain.
+The Opal Card offers amazing travel benefits; the weekend travel cap is the most beneficial.
+On Friday, Saturday and Sunday, you have unlimited access to Sydney public transport services for a maximum of AUD 8.90 per person.
+That means you can comfortably travel all day on Sydney trains, buses, light rail and ferry services for just AUD8.90, which is an absolute bargain.

 There are a bunch of fantastic day trip locations in Sydney that are entirely accessible via public transport, including the Blue Mountains, the South Coast towns of Wollongong and Kiama and even Newcastle 2 hours north.”

 Find the best spots for cheap drinks

 We asked Sydney based blogger Holly from THATraveller to share her favourite local places for bargain drinks.
-Holly is based on the Northern Beaches when she is not off exploring the world, so her tips are perfect for that day trip to Manly.
+Holly is based on the Northern Beaches when she is not exploring the world, so her tips are perfect for that day trip to Manly.